 Introduction to the formation of simple contracts, consideration, conditions, benefits, and impossibility.
 Remedies, performance, and breach.

 PARA 175 Torts

-Introduction to negligence, strict liability, intentional torts, battery, false imprisonment, rights to privacy, and privilege.
+Introduction to the civil law of torts including negligence, strict liability, intentional torts, battery, false imprisonment, rights to privacy and privilege.
 Techniques of interviewing witnesses and parties to an action.

 PARA 176 Legal Research